Mreg38/CIT114_Fall2021/Final Reading Notes.md

 Allows us to launch or terminate instances controlled by CloudWatch alarms.
 Metrics include auto-scale group metrics such as the minimum and maximum group size and the in-service, pending, standby, and total instances.

-In a nutshell, EC2 Auto Scaling makes sure that the compute power required by your application is always available.
+Basically, EC2 Auto Scaling makes sure that the compute power required by your application is always available.
 EC2 instances are grouped together in what is called an Auto Scaling group (ASG).
 Once you define the minimum number of instances for each ASG, auto scaling ensures that the minimum defined instance number is always available.
 You can also define a maximum number of instances in the ASG; auto scaling manages the maximum number as well.
 Perhaps you want to maintain a desired capacity of compute instances; that’s also an available option.
 Desired capacity was defining the number of EC2 instances that are started when auto scaling is first launched.
 If you defined a desired capacity of 2 instances, then 2 instances will be maintained by Auto Scale.
 The desired compute capacity can also be scaled out or in based on CloudWatch alarm triggers, which can order a change in the number of instances plus or minus.
 If a desired capacity value is entered, the desired capacity is maintained.

 Besides the EC2 auto scaling benefit of maintaining the right amount of compute capacity, there are other benefits to consider:
   * Cost management—EC2 auto scaling helps to save money; if your application has just the right amount of capacity—not too much and not too little—then you’re not wasting compute power that you’re not utilizing.
 Automating your capacity saves you a lot of money.